vmykhalchuk/RetroProgrammer/README.md

 * Add autocalibration routine to calibrate position of DIP switches
  * add same for LEDs and buttons (in case position of buttons was changed)
 * Refactor to support Intel HEX files: https://en.wikipedia.org/wiki/Intel_HEX
+* Implement preserving of EEPROM memory when requested in HRP file (otherwise it is erased together with Program memory)
+* Implement support of Arduino Bootloader (to avoid erasing whole device)
 * CRC every HRP file before programming/verifying it!
  * CRC every conf file
 * Auto detection of programming speed